-You don’t need brand new inventory for your place to shine.
+You don’t need a brand new inventory for your place to shine.
 Some old chairs and bad looking tables can do the trick.
 Even the style of the chairs and tables is not important.
 You can just gather together as much as you can.
-The place can be even some old factory facility or old house.
+The place can be even an old factory facility or an old house.
 Some abandoned places that were out of order for a long time, without any maintenance.
 There is no need to paint a wall since the old rustic look is this one you want.
 In pursuing this style the owner can spare a lot of money and focus on the quality of the service.
 Of course, that doesn’t apply to all the countries.
 In Europe, it would be very difficult to open a place like this, due to all regulations and HACCP standards.
 But anyway, there are places on this earth, where this is a less complicated option.

 But how can a ramshackle place become a zen place?
 Well, let say it that way.
 In a lot of places with this style, you get the best drinks and amazing food.
-They put a lot of effort into making perfect hipster coffee, so I guarantee in this type shops you will get your best cuppa.
+They put a lot of effort into making perfect hipster coffee, so I guarantee in this type of shops you will get your best cuppa.
 The music is usually great and chilled out.
 Some indie melody puts you in another dimension while you drink kick-ass coffee made by an excellent barista.
 However, there is an important criterion that needs to be fulfilled for this peaceful event.
 The cleanliness is the key.

 Sure I like a homy feeling and laid back atmosphere when I drink my favorite beverage.
 But first of all, make it clean.
 I can notice if something is there for style or because someone was sloppy.
 Beyond doubt, it’s super cool to see some old items as decoration.
 But a thumb layer dust just doesn’t belong there.
 In Melaka, we were in a coffee shop, which used to be very good.
 It had great food and smashing coffee.
 The place is called Kaya Kaya Cafe and it’s on the busy street known for tourist buzz – the Yonker walk.